Skip to main content

 Residential land withholding tax (RLWT)

-If you're an offshore RLWT person and have a sale subject to the bright-line property rule, a withholding tax will be deducted at the time of the sale unless a valid certificate of exemption is held.
+If you're an offshore RLWT person and have a sale subject to the bright-line test, a withholding tax will be deducted at the time of the sale unless a valid certificate of exemption is held.

 The residential land withholding tax (RLWT) should be deducted at the time of sale by your conveyancer.